-Courtney is based in Austin, TX, but began her dog training career working with service dogs at Texas A&M University.
+Courtney is based in Dallas, TX, but began her dog training career working with service dogs at Texas A&M University.
 She assisted in the raising and training of service dogs for four years, including one year serving as President of the organization.
 She actively trains and competes in a variety of dog sports, including schutzhund/IGP, mondioring, agility, competition obedience, rally obedience, scentwork, barn hunt, and dock diving.
 She attends seminars on competition training and dog behavior across the country, taking a special interest in building drive and motivation, proper toy play mechanics, and managing arousal in working and sport dogs.

 Growing up in a family of animal lovers & conservationists, Angie came by her devotion to animals of all species honestly.
 As soon as she was able, she became employed at an AAHA accredited veterinary hospital where she began her journey towards what would become her career.
 She attended Illinois State University through the Animal Science sequence where she furthered her knowledge in animal husbandry.

 Altogether, Angie has over 15 years of experience as a veterinary technician working in day practice, emergency and house call services.
 She has successfully competed in a variety of sports, often at the highest levels.
 These sports would include field trials (hound), earthdog, agility, lure coursing, coursing ability, conformation, rally obedience, barn hunt, scent work, dock diving, French ring, Mondioring & IGP.